9 Historic Sites Perfect for Weddings

 Woodlawn and the Frank Lloyd Wright-designed Pope-Leighey House is on property nestled in delightful green space, only twenty minutes from the hustle and bustle of Old Town, Alexandria, Virginia, which sits across the river from Washington, D.C.

-The mansion house that still stands today provides a beautiful backdrop for events and celebrations, which can be set up in a number of spaces, offering prospective couples a variety of choices.
-The stories there infuse Woodlawn’s weddings with history, while the venue offers many modern amenities.
-The recently expanded, luxurious tented space is a game-changer, sitting discreetly within the historic landscape and allowing large events to take place without fear of changing weather.
+The mansion house that still stands today provides a backdrop for events and celebrations, which can be set up in a number of spaces, offering prospective couples a variety of choices with modern amenities.
+The recently expanded, luxurious tented space sits discreetly within the historic landscape and allows large events to take place without fear of changing weather.

 Bonus: Looking for a more modern backdrop?
 Nestled in a wooded and secluded area is the Pope-Leighey House, designed by Frank Lloyd Wright in 1940.
-With Wright's 150th birthday celebrations starting in June 2017, this delightful gem is in much demand as a venue by Wright fans.
+This delightful gem is in much demand as a venue by Wright fans.
 While the 1,200-square-foot house can only accommodate 15 people or less for an indoor ceremony, it's possible to tent the area around the house and be married nearby.

 Chesterwood, the summer home and studio of Daniel Chester French—best known for his iconic sculpture of the Abraham Lincoln for the Lincoln Memorial—combines the elegance of his European gardens with the stunning Berkshires landscape.
 This setting creates a beautiful, memorable backdrop for a wedding.
 Perennial gardens, sweeping lawns with natural woodland walks, and broad porches with panoramic views of the surrounding mountains set the stage for a small intimate gathering or a large celebration with 500 guests.